ChefToan/StackCraft-Copilot/README.md

 # StackCraft Copilot

-**Claude API-powered prompt enhancement plugin**
+**Claude API-powered automatic prompt enhancement**

-Automatically enhances vague prompts using real Claude Sonnet 4.5 API calls before execution.
+Automatically intercepts vague prompts and enhances them using Claude Sonnet 4.5 API.

+---

+## How It Works

+**Automatic Workflow:**

+1. You type a vague prompt: `make a website`
+2. Hook detects it's vague and intercepts
+3. Asks: "I noticed your prompt could be improved.
+Would you like clarifying questions?"
+4. If yes → asks targeted questions ONE AT A TIME
+5. After answers → calls Claude API to generate enhanced prompt
+6. Shows enhanced version with API cost proof
+7. Asks: "Proceed with this enhanced prompt?"
+8. If yes → executes enhanced version, if no → adjusts or uses original

+**No slash commands needed** - just type naturally and the hook handles everything.

 ---